 In past columns, we have described the benefits of the LiveScribe pen.
 This product traditionally required special paper and allowed you to take notes while recording speech.
 Later your notes could be used to play back specific speech that had been recorded.
 The new LiveScribe 3 version supports the Apple iPad with handwriting recognition and integration into note taking tools like EverNote.
 Even without the handwriting recognition and interfaces, the way this product now works on paper and on the iPad make it a technology tool worth trying.

 Upgrading your conference room or office for productivity is possible with new touchscreens and conferencing software provided by many different vendors.
-In addition to connecting Apple TV and McTivia units for smartphone, tablet and computer wireless connections, video conferencing is more practical than ever between offices and between a firm and its clients.
-Besides the inexpensive video conferencing possible through Skype, Lync, Facetime, Oovoo or Vidyo, vendors like Samsung, Citrix and Cisco have made conferencing easier with their eConferencing products , GoToMeeting and WebEx.
+In addition to connecting Apple TV and McTivia units for smartphone, tablet and computer wireless connections, video conferencing is more practical than ever between offices and between a firm and their clients.
+Besides the inexpensive video conferencing possible through Skype, Lync, Facetime, Oovoo or Vidyo, vendors like Samsung, Citrix and Cisco have made conferencing easier with their eConferencing product, GoToMeeting and WebEx.

 It is probably one year too early for 4K TV, but 4K will become more common for our computers this year.
 DisplayLink 4K is a new USB 3.0 adapter that can support 4K monitors.
 Add-on vendor Targus had developed a universal docking station for 4K, the ACP7101 USZ.

-Software-as-a-Service (SaaS) has made innovation on a large scale possible for small and large publishers alike.
+Software as a Service (SaaS) has made innovation on a large scale possible for small and large publishers alike.
 One of the interesting technology tools using this technology is FileThis.
 FileThis.com is an automatic statement retrieval and storage product, according to CEO Brian Berson.
 Consider using this product in firms that serve high net wealth individuals or for yourself.

-The product is designed to retrieve all statements, automatically, on a reliable schedule, 24/7.
-FileThis securely fetches your online statements, bills and other documents from companies like American Express, Chase, Anthem, Amazon, and many more without you having to log in to every site individually.
+The product is designed to retrieve all statement, automatically, on a reliable schedule, 24/7.
+FileThis securely fetches your online statements, bills and other documents from companies like American Express, Chase, Anthem, Amazon, and many more without you having to login to every site individually.
 In effect, FileThis is your personal assistant that gets the job done.
 It is an online app that gets statements online from vendors and works with cloud storage tools.
 The pricing is free for up to 6 accounts, used weekly, with 500MB storage.
-There is a premium version for $2/month, for up to 12 accounts, used weekly, with 1GB storage, and an ultimate version for $5/month, for up to 30 accounts, used daily, with 10GB storage.
+There is a premium version for $2/month, for up to 12 accounts, used weekly, with 1GB storage and an ultimate version for $5/month, for up to 30 accounts, used daily, with 10GB storage.